Difference Between Data Mining vs Text Mining

 Below are the top 3 comparisons between Data Mining and Text Mining:

-Key Differences between Data mining and Text Mining
+Key Differences Between Data Mining and Text Mining

 The difference between Data mining and Text mining is explained in the points presented below:

 - Data mining systems essentially analyze figures that may be described as homogeneous and universal.
-It extracts, transforms and load data into a data warehouse.
+It extracts, transforms, and loads data into a data warehouse.
 Business analysts use data mining software applications to present analyzed data in easily understandable forms, such as tables or graphs.
-Currencies, dates, names, might have to be managed, but they are easy to link to data and do not require any deep understanding of their context.
+Currencies, dates, and names, might have to be managed, but they are easy to link to data and do not require any deep understanding of their context.
 Text mining tools have to face major technical challenges such as heterogeneous document formats (text documents, emails, social media posts, verbatim text, etc.), as well as multilingual texts and abbreviations and slang typical of SMS language.

-Data mining and Text Mining Comparison Table
+Data Mining and Text Mining Comparison Table

-BASE FOR COMPARISION | Data Mining | Text Mining |
+BASE FOR COMPARISON | Data Mining | Text Mining |

-Concept | Data mining is a spectrum of different approaches, which searches for patterns and relationships of data. | Text mining is a process required to turn unstructured text documents into valuable structured information. |
+Concept | Data mining is a spectrum of different approaches which searches for patterns and relationships of data. | Text mining is a process required to turn unstructured text documents into valuable structured information. |

-Retrieval of Data | With standard data mining techniques reveals business patterns in numerical data. | With standard text mining methods discovers a lexical & syntactic feature in the text. |
+Retrieval of Data | Standard data mining techniques reveal business patterns in numerical data. | Standard text mining methods discover lexical & syntactic features in the text. |

-Type of Data | Discovery of knowledge from structured data, which is homogeneous and easy to access. | Discovery of text from unstructured data which is heterogeneous, more diverse. |
+Type of Data | Discovery of knowledge from structured data, which is homogeneous and easy to access. | Discovery of text from unstructured data, which is heterogeneous and more diverse. |

 Conclusion